smbct/Magic-square/README.md

 Two solvers are available.

 The first one is a complete solver which tests implicitly all the combinations of values for variables and works on constraints to prevent from exploring all the tree.
+This solver has been thought to be reusable.
+It should be easy to implment other contraints and solve mulitple problems.

-The second one is an incomplete solver which use heuristics to find a solution.
+The second one is an incomplete solver which uses heuristics to find a solution.
 It is designed to be very fast but it is unable to proove that the problem is impossible.